Multicenter Privacy-Preserving Model Training for Deep Learning Brain Metastases Autosegmentation: Materials And Methods

 \subsection{Neural network and learning without forgetting}

-The DeepMedic network \citep{kamnitsas2017efficient} is chosen because of its efficacy in various brain tumor segmentation tasks as well as its success in BM identification \citep{kamnitsas2017efficient,liu2017deep,lu2019automated,charron2018automatic,hu2019multimodal,huang2022deep}.
-For BM segmentation, class imbalance is a major issue as normal tissue voxels outnumber BM voxels.
-To overcome this problem, DeepMedic performs online sampling of training subvolumes/segments to keep class balance during training.
-In addition, multi-scale features are extracted via parallel convolutional pathways.
+The DeepMedic network \cite{kamnitsas2017efficient} is chosen because of its efficacy in various brain tumor segmentation tasks as well as its success in BM identification \citep{kamnitsas2017efficient,liu2017deep,lu2019automated,charron2018automatic,hu2019multimodal,huang2022deep}.
 In our previous work \cite{huang2022deep}, DeepMedic has achieved encouraging performance on the UKER dataset.
 In this work, the performance of DeepMedic on different datasets is evaluated.

-In order to train a model from multiple centers without sharing raw data, peer-to-peer federated learning is one promising approach. \modified{The most straightforward way for such peer-to-peer federated learning involves continuous model training across various centers through weight transfer.
+In order to train a model from multiple centers without sharing raw data, peer-to-peer federated learning is one promising approach. {The most straightforward way for such peer-to-peer federated learning involves continuous model training across various centers through weight transfer.
 Specifically, single weight transfer (SWT) sequentially trains the model from the first to the last center, whereas cyclic weight transfer (CWT) iteratively trains the model across all centers in cycles, as described in \cite{chang2018distributed}.} To avoid the forgetting problem after model sharing, continual learning techniques can be applied.
 In our previous in-depth survey \cite{huang2023survey}, LWF was demonstrated to have superior performance to other continual learning regularization methods.
 Therefore, LWF is chosen in this work.
 LWF controls forgetting by imposing network output stability.
 In other words, the model trained with local data should yield similar predictions for specific samples as it did before training.
 Knowledge distillation loss (KDL) \cite{hinton2015distilling} is the key element of LWF, which constrains the new model (called student model) output to have a similar distribution of class probabilities to those predicted by the teacher model.

 The objective function for LWF consists of a regular segmentation loss $\mathcal{L}_{\textrm{seg}}$ and the KDL $\mathcal{L}_{\textrm{KDL}}$,

 where $\mathcal{M}$ is the network model, $\boldsymbol{x}$ is the set of input data samples and $\boldsymbol{y}$ is the set of corresponding ground truth segmentation masks, $\lambda$ is a relaxation parameter for KDL, $\boldsymbol{\theta}_0$ is the model parameter set from the previous center (teacher model), and $\boldsymbol{\theta}$ is the current model parameter set to optimize.